 - We are implementing a plan to make the most of our space and allow for social distancing throughout the day.
 This includes various one-way routes and associated signage and sanitising stations.

-- There will be two entry points to the school which will be allocated by Year group.
+- There will be different entry points to the school which will be allocated to a specific bubble.

 - Meals will have staggered timings to allow pupils to social distance and the school caterers will apply all appropriate protocols as communicated by Public Health England.

 - ‘Whole school’ gatherings such as assembly or mass will not happen until such time as it is safe to gather in larger groups until then as many a possible will be delivered virtually.

 - Pupils and staff will be encouraged to report any concerns to the COVID Manager.

 - Dormitories at Leweston are small.
 Year 11 to 13 will have their own rooms and the boarding team will ensure that boarders in Years 10 and below have maximum allocation of personal space.